 Please note, as per the Impact of Homelessness Programmes and Homelessness Reduction Act 2017, the Ministry of Housing, Communities and Local Government are collecting data on all people asking for help with homelessness.
 Find out more about how your information is used

-Public Authority referral form - to refer a household to us under the duty to refer legislation under the Homelessness Reduction Act 2017.
+Public Authority referral form - Download and complete this document to refer a household in compliance with the duty to refer legislation under the Homelessness Reduction Act 2017.

 From the 3rd April 2018 we will have new duties under the Homelessness Reduction Act 2017 which include providing specific advice to certain categories of homeless people including care leavers, prison leavers and those with a mental illness or impairment.
 To help these groups we have developed specific Housing Pathways.